 Summary

-Dr. Coe is a pharmacist-health services researcher devoted to improving transitions of care and ensuring safe and effective medication use in older adults, particularly in older adults with Alzheimer’s disease, related dementias, and cognitive impairment.
-Her research focuses on improving medication use through pharmacist-provided comprehensive medication reviews and medication management, identifying community-based strategies and interprofessional models of care to prevent medication-related problems during care transitions, and examining the impact of policy on health outcomes.
-Her work aims to implement and disseminate evidence-based interventions to improve health and medication use in older adults that address health disparities.
-Dr. Coe’s work has been funded by the National Institutes of Health (NIH) National Institute on Aging (NIA), the University of Michigan NIH NIA-funded Center to Accelerate Population Research in Alzheimer’s (CAPRA), the Michigan Region VII Area Agency on Aging, the Michigan Institute for Clinical and Health Research, and the American Foundation for Pharmaceutical Education.
+Dr. Coe is a pharmacist-health services researcher devoted to improving transitions of care and ensuring safe and effective medication use in older adults, particularly those with dementia and cognitive impairment.
+Her research program is focused on how healthcare delivery and health policy impact medication use and outcomes among older adults.
+Her work focuses on understanding the uptake and effectiveness of Medicare Part D Medication Therapy Management, examining how pharmacist-provided medication reviews and medication management mitigate inappropriate medication use and adverse events among older adults, and identifying community-based strategies and interprofessional models of care to prevent medication-related problems during care transitions.
+She has been funded by the National Institutes of Health (NIH) National Institute on Aging (NIA), the University of Michigan NIH NIA-funded Center to Accelerate Population Research in Alzheimer’s, the Michigan Region VII Area Agency on Aging, the Michigan Institute for Clinical and Health Research, and the American Foundation for Pharmaceutical Education.

 Older adults are missing out on a crucial medication review service